sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

         } else {
           // Show config view
           console.addBelowConsole(configView);
-          return closed; // We can stop creating new prompt by a Deferred object.
+          return confirmed; // We can stop creating new prompt by a Deferred object.
         }

         function parseKey(expr) { ... }